Treatment for Vocal Nodules in Manhattan, NYC

 If the individual rests their voice properly at the onset of their swollen vocal folds, the area is usually able to heal on its own.
 If the person does not adequately rest their voice, then vocal nodules will likely develop.
 It is advised to see Dr. Silvers if your vocal nodule symptoms last for more than 2-3 weeks.

 Over time, these nodules begin to harden, just like a callous.
 Once they have hardened, the vocal nodules will most often need to be removed during a surgical procedure.

 In the event that the nodules are caused by smoking, drinking, allergies, reflux, or a thyroid disorder, then the individual will be advised to treat those existing conditions first in order to improve the health of their vocal folds.
 After all, it will do little good to treat the symptom instead of treating the true cause of the patient’s vocal nodules.

-If you suspect that you may have vocal nodules for any variety of reasons, please contact Dr. Stacey Silvers of Madison ENT & Facial Plastic Surgery today to explore the potential causes to your vocal problems.
-To schedule an appointment, please call (212) 213-3339 or submit an appointment request using our secure online form.
+If you suspect that you may have vocal nodules for any variety of reasons, please contact ENT specialist Stacey Silvers of Madison ENT & Facial Plastic Surgery today to explore the potential causes to your vocal problems.
+To schedule an appointment, please call (212) 213-3339.